Iskeletu/SimpleDB/README.md

 ```bash
 .\Build\build
 ```
-No arguments necessary, all interaction can be done within the custom CLI.
+No arguments necessary, all interactions can be done within the custom CLI.

 ## License